 Seeking Safety

-Family assisted therapy is an approach that can help improve troubled relationships between family members.
-Because substance use disorder often has roots in the trauma that someone has experienced, it is often beneficial for families to meet with a mental health professional to work through any issues that may be related to a person’s substance use.
+Family-assisted therapy is an approach that can help improve relationships between family members.
+Because substance use disorders often have roots in the trauma that someone has experienced, it is beneficial for families to meet with a mental health professional to work through any issues that may be related to a person’s substance use.

-Family therapy is useful for helping family members work through situations that cause stress, grief, anger or conflict.
-It can increase your family members' communication skills, understanding of one another better and teach family members coping skills to bring everyone closer together.
+Family therapy is useful for helping work through situations that cause stress, grief, anger, or conflict.
+It can increase your family members' communication skills, and understanding of one another better and teach family members coping skills to bring everyone closer together.

 Psychodynamic